jacekturek/RELATIONAL_SIG_DATABASE/TABLES.md

 ![image](https://github.com/jacekturek/RELATIONAL_SIG_DATABASE/assets/62720909/905fe13e-8970-4c9b-9553-6d83561e6610)

-KONTOTUSK* - I am wiriting this as an oppostion micro blogger and prankster

-In the above table: where you can see signals, and where it can come from.
+KONTOTUSK* - I am wiriting this as an oppostion micro blogger and like prankster you know In the above table: where you can see signals, and where it can come from.
-:) This is the data.

 ##